metabrainz/picard-docs/getting_started/starting.rst

 :doc:`/appendices/command_line` for more details about the available options.

 As of version 3, Picard will try to only run a single instance of the program at a time.
-When the program is started, it checks to see if there is another instance of that version already running.
+When the program is started, it checks to see if there is another instance of that version, configuration file and plugin startup status ``-P`` already running.
 If the same version is already running, any files or directories specified on the command line of the new instance will be passed to the already running instance for processing and the new duplicate instance will be shut down.
 This allows batch processing